|

 sometimes emotional issues that come up in the process of negotiating with a seller.

-In addition to a broker, SRG members would work closely with their FCC attorney,
+In addition to a broker, stations would work closely with their FCC attorney,

 accountant, and key board members through the process.